Tips to help you co-parent your teenager

 2. Think before you react

-This follows on from our first tip, and is applicable for both your child and your ex.
+This follows on from our first tip and is applicable to both your child and your ex.
 If you react straight away, you run the risk of saying something you don’t mean or making a situation worse.
 Remember, you are the adult and you are in charge, however, shouting at your teenager or sending a loaded text will likely fan the flames rather than solve anything.
-If on the other hand you take a step back and take the time you need to process the problem, you will be more likely to be able to communicate positively and effectively.
+If on the other hand, you take a step back and take the time you need to process the problem, you will be more likely to be able to communicate positively and effectively.

 3. Don’t discuss the details of your separation with your teenager